Chemaclass/chemaclass.com/content/blog/2021-11-20-london-vs-chicago.md

 +++
 title = "London vs Chicago"
+description = "There are two known schools in TDD: the mockist school (aka Outside-in) and the classicist school (aka Inside-out)."
+[taxonomies]
-description = "It's an integration, not a choice" [taxonomies] tags = [ "tdd", "software" ]
+tags = [ "tdd", "software" ]
 [extra]
-static_thumbnail = "/images/blog/2021-11-20/cover.jpg"
+subtitle = "It's an integration, not a choice" static_thumbnail = "/images/blog/2021-11-20/cover.jpg"
 +++